rahultesla/DataMon/README.md

 ## Project Under Development 🚧
 - You can Refer the [Todo List](TODO.md) to know the progress.

-⚠️ **Note: DataOracle is currently under active development.
+⚠️ **Note: Datamon is currently under active development.
 The project is not yet production-ready, and some features may be incomplete or subject to change.
 We welcome contributions, feedback, and suggestions as we work towards the stable release.**

 ### Contributing 🤝

 Contributions are welcome!
-If you would like to contribute to DataOracle, please follow these steps:
+If you would like to contribute to Datamon, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: